 Energy is a key aspect of overshoot because available energy is always limited by the energy required to utilize it.

 Organisms are required by the Second Law of thermodynamics to dissipate energy.“Power” is energy dissipation for a purpose and equals:

 forces x flows = work rate + entropy produced.

 Organisms evolved a bias to maximize fitness by maximizing power.
 With greater power, there is greater opportunity to allocate energy to reproduction and survival, and therefore, an organism that captures and utilizes more energy than another organism in a population will have a fitness advantage.

-Individual organisms form social groups to generate more power.
+Individual organisms cooperate to form social groups and generate more power.
 Differential power generation and accumulation result in a hierarchical group structure.

 The inevitable “overshoot” eventually leads to decreasing power attainable for the group with lower-ranking members suffering first.
 Low-rank members will form subgroups and coalitions to demand a greater share of power from higher-ranking individuals who will resist by forming their own coalitions to maintain it.
 Meanwhile, social conflict will intensify as available power continues to fall.

 Eventually, members of the weakest group (high or low rank) are forced to “disperse.”
 Those members of the weak group who do not disperse are killed, enslaved, or in modern times imprisoned.
-By most estimates, 10 to 20 percent of all the people who lived in Stone Age societies died at the hands of other humans.
-The process of overshoot, followed by forced dispersal, may be seen as a sort of repetitive pumping action—a collective behavioral loop—that drove humans into every inhabitable niche.
+By most estimates, 10 to 20 percent of all the people who lived in Stone-Age societies died at the hands of other humans.
+The process of overshoot, followed by forced dispersal, may be seen as a sort of repetitive pumping action — a collective behavioral loop — that drove humans into every inhabitable niche of our planet.

 Here is a synopsis of the behavioral loop described above: